 c) a member and the Association.

 (2) A member must not initiate a grievance procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed.

+(3) To minimise frivolous / vexatious grievance applications, a non refundable application fee (set out in the Annual Management Plan – refer section 29 (3)d 1 ) will be required in the event of applications for items 24) 1b and 1c above.

 25. Parties must attempt to resolve the dispute